5 Days Of Gifts

 There are a lot of questions when it comes to body care.
 For instance, do I really need a body scrub?
 Or, how do I create an effective body care routine?
-Today, we’re here to answer a major one: Should I exfoliate before or after shaving?
+Today, we’re here to answer another major one: Are you supposed to exfoliate before or after shaving?
 And does it even matter?
-(Spoiler: it sure does).
-Ahead, find out why exfoliation is so important when shaving your legs, the step it should be in your routine, and more.
+The answer is yes it does—exfoliating before shaving is the only way to go.
+Ahead, find out why exfoliation is so important, where the step factors into your body care routine, and more.

 Why You Need to Exfoliate

-- Helps with product absorption: Removing dead skin cells allows skin care products and their active ingredients to penetrate more effectively.
-In other words, exfoliating regularly helps your skin care products to work better.
+• Helps with product absorption: Removing dead skin cells allows skin care products and their active ingredients to penetrate more effectively.
 Who doesn’t want that?

 Do You Exfoliate Before or After Shaving?